What is Zingo?

 How does Zingo work?

-Zingo’s technology platform reports your recurring payments such as rent, utilities, and more to the credit bureaus by verifying the personal information you provide.
+Zingo’s technology platform reports your monthly rental payments to the credit bureaus by verifying the personal information you provide.

 Is Zingo really FREE?

-Yes, setting up your account to capture rent and other non-traditional payments is absolutely FREE.
+Yes, setting up your account to capture rent is absolutely FREE.
 Zingo makes money by offering you better deals on financial products that best support your lifestyle.

 How does Zingo improve my credit score?

-Zingo allows you to get credit for non-traditional credit payments like rent, utilities, and more by directly linking your payment information into the credit bureaus.
+Zingo allows you to get credit for non-traditional credit payments like your monthly rental payment by directly linking your payment information into the credit bureaus.
 With Zingo, you can now get credit for past and current recurring payments.

 What data does Zingo reported to the bureaus?